Intimacy (1966 film)

 Intimacy is a 1966 American film directed and produced by Victor Stoloff.
 It was shot in Birmingham, Alabama during two weeks in January 1965.

 Plot

-Businessman Walter Nicholson is at risk of bankruptcy and attempts to secure a lucrative business deal by blackmailing a key government employee, Jim Hawley, who is involved in the deal.
-Nicholson hires a freelance film creator to hide a secret camera in the hotel room of Hawley in the hope of catching him in a compromising position with local sex worker Carrie Lane.
+Businessman Walter Nicholson is at risk of bankruptcy and is being threatened with violence from a loan shark.
+He attempts to secure a lucrative business deal by blackmailing a key government employee, Jim Hawley, who is responsible for deciding who secures the contract.
+Nicholson hires a freelance film creator to hide a secret camera in Hawley's hotel room in the hope of blackmailing him with compromising footage with local sex worker Carrie Lane.
 After getting drunk with anticipated excitement, Nicholson reviews the footage the morning after to find Hawley is actually having an affair with his own wife Barbara.